bitcart/bitcart-docker/README.md

 If such function exists, it will be called with current services dictionary.
 Rules can modify that based on different settings.
-There are a few default settings bundled with BitcartCC (for example, to expose ports to outside when no reverse proxy is enabled).
+There are a few default settings bundled with Bitcart (for example, to expose ports to outside when no reverse proxy is enabled).
 You can create your own rules to add completely custom settings for your deployment.
-Your BitcartCC deployment is not only BitcartCC itself, but also a powerful and highly customizable docker-compose stack generator.
+Your Bitcart deployment is not only Bitcart itself, but also a powerful and highly customizable docker-compose stack generator.

 After applying rules, the resulting data is written to compose/generated.yml file, which is final docker-compose.yml file used by startup scripts.